Lucero (entertainer): 1990s – from Rancheras to Piel de Ángel

-In 1994, Lucero released another ranchero album, Cariño De Mis Cariños, her third album of this genre and also produced by Rubén Fuentes.
+In 1994, Lucero released another ranchero album, Cariño de Mis Cariños, her third album of this genre and also produced by Rubén Fuentes.
 The album was selected as one of the best albums of the year according to Eres magazine in Mexico.
 The album earned the platinum status in that country.

-At the end of 1994, she released her album Siempre Contigo, supervised by Rafael Perez Botija.
+At the end of 1994, she released her album Siempre Contigo, supervised by Rafael Pérez Botija.
 The album achieved gold status in Mexico and high sales in Central America.
 From the album, five singles were released, reaching the top of the lists: "Siempre contigo" was her only song so far to reach the number one position in the US.
 For the Lo Nuestro Awards of 1996, Lucero was nominated for Pop Female Singer and Video of the Year for "Palabras", directed by Fernán Martínez.

 In mid-1995, she performed in the soap opera Lazos de Amor in which she played triplets.
-The telenovela topped the TV ratings and she also received several awards among them TVyNovelas, El Heraldo, Eres, Diosa de Plata, all for best actress.
-Melody released the soundtrack of the telenovela Lazos de Amor with good sales and good airplay through Latin America and the United States.
+The telenovela topped the TV ratings, and she also received several awards, among them TVyNovelas, El Heraldo, Eres, Diosa de Plata, all for best actress.
+Melody released the soundtrack of the telenovela Lazos de Amor with good sales and good airplay throughout Latin America and the United States.
 During 1995, Lucero sang two new songs on a UNICEF album, El Nuevo Sol, to raise funds for children, sharing credits with Pandora and Magneto.
 Apart from this participation, she made two more special appearances, in the album Boleros:Por amor y desamor and a duet with Mijares on the live album El Encuentro, which received high rotation on radio in U.S. and Latin America, reaching the top ten lists.

-In 1997, she returned to the music scene after an extensive tour throughout Latin America and the United States, with the album Piel de Ángel (Eng: Skin of Angel) and after a pause of almost 3 years without releasing any studio album, in this album she is with an interpretive force that subdues a privileged voice that runs at will.
-In this new album, the hits "Tácticas de Guerra", "Toda La Noche" and "Quiero" made her a favorite of the public and earned her a gold disc and platinum for her high sales in Mexico and the United States.
+In 1997, she returned to the music scene after an extensive tour throughout Latin America and the United States, with the album Piel de Ángel (Eng: Skin of Angel), her first studio album in almost three years.
+Its singles "Tácticas de Guerra", "Toda La Noche" and "Quiero" were popular with audiences and earned the album gold and platinum certifications for its sales in Mexico and the United States.